Viewtracker – Analytics for Confluence vs. Confluenceβs built-in Analytics: A comparison

 Analytics for ConfluenceCloud is the only tool to offer tracking of mentions within Confluence.

-Viewtracker for Data Center supports tracking of Confluence content viewed through the Mobile app and offers external reporting.
+Viewtracker for Data Center supports tracking Confluence content viewed through the mobile app.

 Feature